ingbuono99/HackTheBox/Sau/README.md

 Now the question is: what was my target url?
 My goal at this point was trying to retrieve the **Master Token**, that will grant me the access to all the baskets on the server, as you can see in the screenshot below.
 ![Alt text](image-4.png)

+**SPOILER ALERT:** that was absolutely not the solution, but I couldn't know yet.
 Knowing that the port 80 was open, I thought to try to use the vulnerability to proxy the requests from the basket server to the port 80 on the same server.
 I tried to run the command ```exploit.sh 10.10.11.224:55555 http://10.10.11.224:80 ``` , but i got nothing.
 So I thought that maybe some service was running on the localhost, so i tried: